 Stir in black beans, corn, lime juice, and spices to taste.

-Serve into bowls and serve with guacamole, salsa, sour cream or plain Greek yogurt, cheese, etc.
+Spoon into bowls and serve warm with guacamole, salsa, sour cream or plain Greek yogurt, cheese, etc.

 Pin for later: